-Gondolas usually have an ornament on the front of the boat.
+Today’s gondolas are open to the air.
+This allows tourists to have a better view of the city.
+By law, gondolas must also be painted black.
+The boats also often have a special ornament on their front.
 Called the fèrro — meaning “iron” — it can be made of brass, stainless steel or aluminum.
-In addition to being decorative, it also serves to balance the boat, since the gondolier stands in the back of the boat.
+In addition to being decorative, it helps to balance the boat.
+It acts as a counterweight to the gondolier who stands in the back of the boat.

 Speaking of gondoliers, not just anyone can be one!
-A limited number of licenses are issued and only to those who have had extensive training and taken a tough exam on Venetian history.
-In addition to being able to row a gondola, gondoliers must possess foreign language skills and be able to share the history of Venice with tourists.
+A limited number of licenses are given out.
+Only those with extensive training can be gondoliers.
+They also have to pass a test on the city’s history.
+Gondoliers must have foreign language skills and be able to share the history of Venice with tourists.